-The Pathways Evening on 7 April will give you some further insight into your potential pathway and options.
+The Pathways Evening on 18th April will give you some further insight into your potential pathway and options.
 You should speak to teachers about the content and assessment arrangements for their subject and to ask their opinion of how suitable it would be for you.
-You then need to complete and return the options choices form to Reception by 29 April.
+You then need to complete and return the options choices form to Reception by Friday 1st May.

-Your Head of Year, Mr Deakin, will then look at your choices and consider their suitability for you.
-This may mean that some students may be asked to think again.
-No changes will be made without informing students and parents.
+Your Head of Year, Mr Davies, will then look at your choices and consider their suitability for you.
+This may mean that some students may be asked to reconsider their selections.

 Next year's timetable has not been written as there may be some staffing changes for the coming academic year; this isn't fixed until the second half of the Summer Term.
 As a consequence, the list of options provided at this stage is subject to change.
-We hope to be able to offer final confirmation of individual Year 10 options towards the end of the Summer Term.
+We hope to be able to offer confirmation of individual Year 10 options towards the end of the Summer Term.

-If you require any further assistance please do not hesitate to contact either your son or daughter's form tutor, Mr Deakin, or other staff at school so that we can help you with these important decisions.
+If you require any further assistance please do not hesitate to contact either your son or daughter's form tutor, Mr Davies, or other staff at school so that we can help you with these important decisions.